Providing you more

 Can the course be tailored to my workplace?

 Yes.
 At PCR we suggest that courses are tailored.
-We can use your own dust documentation within the presentation, and you can receive your certificate with your company logo on it.
+We can use your own asbestos documentation within the presentation, and you can receive your certificate with your company logo on it.

 Will I get a certificate from my study?